 - Kieran, John C. Fremont Public Library, CO

 The American Library Association considers video games to be a part of its mission to provide cultural, recreational, and entertaining materials, as well as informational and educational materials.
-Per their website dedicated to games in libraries, ALA acknowledges that games can enrich a player's vocabulary and expose players to language roots.
+They acknowledge that games can enrich a player's vocabulary and expose players to language roots.

 The ALA also claims that video games meet the developmental needs of teens established by the National Middle School Association.
 These needs include social connection among peers, encouraging creative expression, and providing an opportunity for self-definition.

 Fully Loaded Electronics makes it easy to provide Xboxes, PlayStations and Nintendos to your library patrons!

 All of our systems have the games loaded onto the system, so there are no discs to manage.
 We set up the parental controls to make sure all the content is age-appropriate.